markrendle/mofo/README.md

 ### Primitives

-Five basic primitive data types are supported: String, Number, Date, Boolean and Binary:
+Six basic primitive data types are supported: String, Number, Date, Boolean, Binary and UUID:

 * String elements are surrounded by `$`, as in `$MOFO is awesome$`.
   * An actual $ symbol in a string is escaped with a backslash, as in `$Total: \$599.99$`